 Red Skinned Mashed Potatoes With Rosemary And Garlic

 If you’re a follower of the blog, then you may have made my gold mashed potatoes.
-They are popular on the site, but I wanted to give you all another recipe I make often that is just as amazing in its own way, and I know you’ll enjoy these red skinned mashed potatoes too.
-Here’s a few more reasons to love them:
+They are popular on the site, but I wanted to give you all another recipe I make often that is just as amazing in its own way, and I know you’ll enjoy these mashed red skinned potatoes too.

 The recipe card will have all the ingredients you need, but I wanted to leave some info here about some of the ingredients that I think are important to know.